jank-lang/jank-lang.org/resources/src/blog/2024-04-27-lazy-sequences.md

 Some recent patches have landed which partially address a blocking bug with pre-compiled header handling in Clang's internal C++ JIT compiler.
 I have identified another small reproduction case for what I hope to be the rest of the issues.
-Part of my work here, this month, involved getting jank running on LLVM 19 and updating filling out the related CMake system to be able to flexibly bring in LLVM on any system.
+Part of my work this month involved getting jank running on LLVM 19 and updating filling out the related CMake system to be able to flexibly bring in LLVM on any system.